marcellodibello/misc/index.md

 > of the nurse we must compare two hypotheses:
 > (1) that the only cause of systematic difference in rates is the shift effect, and
 > (2) that both the shift effect and the presence of the nurse have a systematic effect on the rates.

+Details of calculations on pp 51 and 52